5 Things That Happen to Your Body After a Breakup

 If you’ve ever been through a breakup, you already know the experience can be devastating.
 Between the crushing sadness and painful loneliness, it’s enough to make anyone feel blue.

 According to scientific research, a breakup is considered one of life’s most stressful events.
-You probably know of their emotional effects, but were you aware that breakups can carry physical consequences?
+You probably know of the emotional effects, but were you aware that breakups can carry physical consequences?